 Some courses at Trinity College may be audited with permission of the faculty.
 The faculty member and the student auditing the course determine the level of participation in classroom activities by mutual consent.
 Students who are auditing may not be subject to exams, reports, or projects.
 Arrangements for auditing must be completed with the related course faculty during the registration period.
 Students may register for a partial number of course hours as agreed to by course faculty.
 Audit enrollment receives no course credit and is not included in the student's total course load for that semester for purposes of enrollment certification and financial aid.
 Transcripts will reflect the designation of "AU" for an audited course.
-Courses taken for audit can be repeated one time for credit.
 The 'per credit hour' fee for audited courses is the same as the fee for courses taken for credit.
 Once enrolled, a student may not change class registration status from audit to credit or from credit to audit.